 This combination of optimal scale up with efficient scale down results in a highly utilized cluster for minimum costs.

-In addition to optimizing scale-up and scale-down, Ocean’s Autoscaler provides the option to include a buffer of spare capacity (vCPU and memory), known as headroom.
+Ocean’s Autoscaler also provides the option to include a buffer of spare capacity (vCPU and memory), known as headroom.
 The headroom ensures that the cluster has the capacity to quickly scale additional workloads without waiting for new nodes to be provisioned and registered to the cluster.
 By default, the headroom maintained is 5% of the cluster’s total resources, but it can be configured to different amounts that will scale up and down with the cluster, or set manually to a permanent size.
+Ocean offers rich visibility into the headroom capacity calculation in your cluster–headroom allocations, broken down by CPU, memory and GPU, can be seen granularly at the node, or aggregated at the VNG and cluster levels.

 Estimating pod/task resource requirements in terms of vCPU and memory is not a simple task.
 Even if development teams manage to achieve an accurate estimate of their application’s resource consumption, chances are that these measurements will differ in a production environment.
 Thankfully, Ocean’s Right Sizing feature compares the CPU & memory requests of the workloads to their actual consumption over time.
 Analyzing the comparison provides right-sizing suggestions to improve the resource configuration of the deployments/services.
 Applying correct resource definitions can help avoid over-provisioning of extra space to nodes, preventing underutilization and higher cluster costs, or under-provisioning of too little resources, which could result in different errors in the cluster, such as OOM events.